Lachine Canal: History

+The area of the canal is a traditional meeting place between the various indigenous groups of the region, the Algonquin, Huron and Iroquois.
+Suggestions for a possible canal to bypass the Lachine Rapids dated back to the time of early explorers such as Samuel de Champlain.
+Settlers and trade had to make a long portage to continue upstream of Montreal.

-The canal is situated on land originally granted by the King of France to the Sulpician Order.
-Beginning in 1689, attempts were made by the French Colonial government and several other groups to build a canal that would allow ships to bypass the treacherous Lachine Rapids.
+Interest in constructing a canal picked up after the land for the canal was granted by the King of France to the Sulpician Order, who held a monopoly on grain on the island.
+Beginning in 1689, attempts were made by the French Colonial government and several other groups to build a canal.
+The first construction in 1689 was intended to bring water to the flour mills of the Sulpicians and increase the flow of goods.
+The project stopped after an attack in August 1689 by the Iroquois.
+After a peace treaty was made between the French and the Iroquois in 1701, there was hope by the Sulpicians that the canal project would be restarted.
+However, the Sulpicians had neither the capital nor the financial resources to restart the project.

+After Quebec became a British colony, tensions between Quebec and the new United States led to the construction of small canals between Montreal and the Great Lakes.
+After the War of 1812, there was a heightened interest in a canal to bypass the rapids and facilitate the transfer of goods in the region on larger boats.

 After more than 130 years of failure, a consortium that included the young Scottish immigrant John Redpath was successful.
 John Richardson was Chairman of the Committee of Management of the canal project and its chief engineer was Thomas Brunett.
 The contractors were Thomas McKay and John Redpath, plus the firms of Thomas Phillips & Andrew White and Abner Bagg & Oliver Wait.

 The Lachine Canal was built to bypass the rapids at Lachine, upstream of Montreal.
 Freight and passengers destined for points past Lachine had to portage the 8 or 9 miles from Montreal's port to the village of Lachine where they could resume their trip by boat.

 Work on the canal commenced on July 17, 1821, under Chief Engineer Thomas Burnett and Construction Engineer John Richardson.
 The original canal was 14 km long and had seven locks, each 30 m long, 6 m wide and 1.5 m deep.
 The new canal officially opened in 1825, helping turn Montreal into a major port and eventually attracting industry to its banks when the Society of Sulpician Order decided to sell lots.